shishenyxx/PASM/Snakemake_pipeline/README.md

 #### ALT
 Alternative allele according to the input variant list.
 ####  ANNO
-Type of variants by annovar.
+Type of variants by ANNOVAR.
 #### GENE
 Name of gene if the variant is located on/close to the coding region of a gene.
 #### GNOMAD_FREQ